 Where is Isla Cozumel?

-If you are wondering where Cozumel even is I don’t blame you.
-Before I arrived in Playa del Carmen I had never even heard of it.
-Cozumel is an island close to Playa Del Carmen in the Riviera Maya area of Mexico.
-It’s easy to get to from anywhere in the Riviera Maya (read this) and it even has its own international airport that you can fly directly into from many places.
+Are you wondering where Cozumel is located?
+Don’t worry—I never heard of it before arriving in Playa del Carmen.
+Cozumel is an island near Playa Del Carmen in the Riviera Maya region of Mexico.
+It’s easy to visit from anywhere in the Riviera Maya (read this) and has an international airport you can fly directly into.

 Cozumel is best known for two things:

-Cozumel Mexico diving is world-class and totally worth adding it to your Scuba Diving Bucket List.
+Cozumel diving packages are world-class and worth adding to your Scuba Diving Bucket List.

 Did You Get Travel Insurance Yet?